secretlycarl/onboarderr/README.md

 	cd onboarderr

-# Dockerized Startup

-From the project directory, choose one of the following options:

-## Docker Compose (Recommended for Most Users)
+# Docker Compose Startup (Recommended for Most Users)
 A `compose.yml` file is included for use with Docker Compose.

 Before running `docker compose up -d`, see below